Two former associates of Rep. Henry Cuellar agree to plea deal related to bribery case - KESQ

 The Cuellars are not named in Strother’s and Rendon’s plea deal agreements, but both of their case numbers are listed as related cases to Cuellar’s in court records.
 Specific details laid out in the plea agreements also exactly match details in the indictment against Cuellar.

+Cuellar’s attorney, Chris Flood, told CNN in a statement, “As long as Strother and Rendon tell the truth, we are not worried.
+As we all know, the government can convince people to tell them what they want to hear rather than the truth.
+I don’t know what they are saying, but as long as they stick to the truth, we are not worried.”

-CNN has reached out to attorneys for Rendon and Strother for comment as well as an attorney for Cuellar.
+CNN has reached out to attorneys for Rendon and Strother for comment.

 The-CNN-Wire